Swift-AI/Swift-AI/README.md

 ### Compatibility
 Swift AI currently relies on Apple's Accelerate framework for vector/matrix calculations and digital signal processing.
 With Swift becoming open-source later this year, it remains to be seen if any frameworks will be released as well.

 In order to provide support for multiple platforms (Linux, Windows, etc.), alternative BLAS solutions are being considered.
-A vanilla Swift implementation is possible, but SIMD instructions are desirable for their significant performance boost.
+A vanilla Swift implementation is possible, but SIMD instructions will be preferred for their significant performance boost.

 ### Usage
 Pick the files you need, drag them into your project.
 That was easy!